 Breast pumps are also permitted as carry-on baggage and are exempt from carry-on restrictions.

 Note: Please be aware that strollers are not covered for damage if checked.
-JetBlue assumes no liability for loss, damage or delay per the JetBlue Contract of Contract Airways Section 19.
+JetBlue assumes no liability for loss, damage or delay per the JetBlue Airways Contract of Carriage Section 19.

 JetBlue will not disassemble any electric wheelchair or other battery powered assistive device when the battery is non-spillable and can be stowed in an upright position in the cargo bin.
 When the electric wheelchair or other battery operated assistive device uses a spillable battery, and cannot be loaded/stowed/unloaded in an upright position, the battery will be removed and properly packaged in a battery box.
 The cables on the electric wheelchair or other battery operated assistive device will be taped to protect them from damage, and properly labeled A for positive and pound for negative to ensure the battery is reconnected properly at the destination BlueCity.